lingyongyan/lingyongyan.github.io/_pages/about.md

 **🔔Recruitment of Research Interns🔔**
 I'm looking for enthusiastic and self-motivated Ph.D. students as interns in Baidu Search.
-If you are interested in Large Language Model and Artificial General Intelligence, please send your resume to yanlingyong [at] baidu.com .
+If you are interested in Large Language Model and Artificial General Intelligence, please send your resume to yanlingyong#baidu.com(#➡️at).

 Recent Research Interests
 ===